xieyuheng/fidb-zero/docs/manual/00-intro.md

 optimizing for "has one" and "has many" relations.
-The _many-to-many_ relation, which is about graph instead of tree, can still be implemented by indexes, just like how normal relational database do.
+The _many-to-many_ relation, which is about graph instead of tree, can still be implemented by indexes, just like how normal relational databases do.
-Since we are optimizing the tool for the most used use case, the tool feels so handy and easy to understand.
+Since we are optimizing our tool for the most used use case, the tool feels very handy and easy to understand.

 What if we use file system as database?